richardbattlesiii/neural_network/README.md

 **WHAT?**

-This is a neural net framework I've made from scratch.
+This is a neural net framework I've made from scratch (using ndarray, but that's still "from scratch" in my books).
+Originally I was using it to solve puzzles from the game Flow Free (where you connect dots on a grid without the lines overlapping).

 **WHY?**

 Mostly for fun and for the learning experience.
-My goal was to make everything from scratch (just using std and rand) but as it turns out, it's really hard to do a good job optimizing without help!
+My goal was to make everything *entirely* from scratch (just using std and rand) but as it turns out, it's really hard to do a good job optimizing without help!
 So I started using ndarray.

 **HOW?**